OEmiliatanO/matrix_multiplication_comparison/answer/computer organization project.md

 i think it's an appropriate way to measure "a function" executing time.
 but if i want to measure "a program" execution time, the command, ```time```, provided by linux is the better way.
-moreover, the linux kernel tool, ```perf```, is an even better way to measure a process executing time and collect some hardware data, e.g. cache miss, cache reference, instruction count.
+moreover, the linux kernel tool, ```perf```, is an even better way to measure a process executing time and collect some CPU info in executing program, e.g. cache miss, cache reference, instruction counts.

 __e.__
-the difference between standard and blocked version are, the counts of __cache reference__ and __cache misses__.
+the difference between standard and blocked version are, the counts of __cache references__ and __cache misses__.
-since the blocked version divides the big matrix into pieces, the cache miss rate is lower than the standard one.
+since the blocked version divides the big matrix into pieces, the cache misses counts is lower than the standard one.

 for example, this is the CPU info of standard version in $n=960$ :
 ```